 Tongariro National Park is a region with deep cultural, spiritual and historical significance, its stunning landscapes, biodiversity and native flora and fauna make incredibly precious to the people of New Zealand.
 At the heart of The Park is Lake Rotoponamu, here we have adopted two hectares of land and our donation goes towards maintaining these hectares and controlling pests in the area.
 If you’d like to know more about Projest Tongariro you can learn more here

-For our West Coast tour we take customers to visit the penguins, because our customers are in direct contact with these threatened species we feel we need to make every effort to protect the wildlife in this area.
+For our West Coast tour we take customers to visit the penguins, because ww enjoy photographing these threatened species we feel we need to make every effort to protect the wildlife in this area.
 This trust protects the blue penguins (korora), Fiordland crested penguins (tawaki) and other threatened seabirds.
 You can learn more here

 Founded in 2003 The New Zealand Sea Lion Trust exists to provide protection to and education about this critically endangered marine mammal species.
 We run tours through this area as we hold a DOC Marine Mammals Permit to take our tours to visit these amazing creatures we felt we need to support the efforts of this small charity.
 You can learn more about the Trust here